HITS-MCM/MD-IFP/README.md

 generation and analysis of  IFPs for plain MD simulations and RAMD trajectories for Muscarinic Receptor M2 in a membrane in this example Trajectories.py is used for pre-processing trajectories and  IFP_generation.py for computing IFPs
-   1. Computing IFPs for equilibrated trajectories in dcd format
+   1. Computing IFPs for system equilibration trajectory (dcd format)
-   3. Computing IFPs for ligand dissociation trajectories
+   3. Computing IFPs for ligand dissociation trajectories (dcd format)

 III. __IFP_generation_examples_Analysis.ipynb:__